liujch1998/infini-gram/pkg/README.md

 Commercial use is not allowed.
 A copy of the license is enclosed with the package distribution.

+The suffix array implementation is adapted from [Lee et al. (2021)](https://github.com/google-research/deduplicate-text-datasets), which is distributed under Apache-2.0.

 ## Citation

 If you find infini-gram useful, please kindly cite our paper: